RogerDeng/HazyResearch_flash-attention/README.md

 and experiment with.
 The notations in the Triton implementation are also closer to what's used in our paper.

+## Cutlass Rewrite

+This branch contains the rewrite of FlashAttention forward pass to use Cutlass.
+This simplifies the code and supports more head dimensions.
+We support head dimensions that are multiples of 8 up to 128 (previously we supported head dimensions 16, 32, 64, 128).

 ## Alpha release (0.1).